Kuldeep Yadav

 Kuldeep Yadav (born 14 December 1994) is an Indian international cricketer.
+A left-arm unorthodox spinner, he plays for Uttar Pradesh in domestic cricket and Delhi Capitals in the Indian Premier League.
+He was an integral member of the Indian team that won the 2024 T20 World Cup and the 2025 Champions Trophy.

-He is a bowling all-rounder who bowls Left-arm Unorthodox spin bowler is and a capable Lower order batter who plays for India and for Uttar Pradesh in domestic cricket.
-He was signed by the Delhi Capitals for the Indian premiere league.
-He has played for the Indian Under-19 cricket team and played in the 2014 Under-19 Cricket World Cup.
+Yadav has played for the Indian Under-19 cricket team and played in the 2014 U19 Cricket World Cup.
 On 18 December 2019, against the West Indies, he became the first bowler for India to take two hat-tricks in international cricket.
 On 17 January 2020, in the second ODI against Australia, Yadav became the fastest spin bowler for India, in terms of innings, to take 100 wickets in ODI cricket, in his 58th innings.
+He helped his national side to win the 2018 Asia Cup as he took the most wickets during the tournament at 10 along with Rashid Khan and Mustafizur Rahman, and being the highest wicket taker for India.
+He made his international test debut against Australia in Dharamshala on 25 March 2017.

 Early and domestic career

 Yadav was born in Unnao but raised in Kanpur, Uttar Pradesh, the son of a brick kiln owner.
-In an interview, he revealed that it was his father who wanted him to continue playing cricket and even took him to a coach (Kapil Pandey).
+In an interview, he revealed that it was his father who wanted him to continue playing cricket and even took him to a coach.
 Inspired by bowling greats Wasim Akram and Zaheer Khan, he wanted to become a left-arm seamer.
 However, given his slight build, his coach insisted on him becoming a wrist-spin bowler as he was impressed with the turn and variations he was providing unknowingly at the trials.
 Since then, he started following and watching videos of Shane Warne's bowling and made him his role model.

 Yadav also revealed that earlier in his life, there was a dark phase in his life when he thought of giving up cricket and committing suicide, when he was not selected in the Uttar Pradesh’s under-15 team.

 Yadav was a member of the Mumbai Indians squad in 2012 and signed up by the Kolkata Knight Riders in 2014, whom he represented at the 2014 Champions League Twenty20.

 In January 2018, Yadav was bought back by KKR in the 2018 IPL auction.
-In February 2022, he was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League tournament.
+Four years later, he was bought by Delhi Capitals in the auction for the 2022 season.
+Yadav won the player-of-the-match award four times, most by any player that season.